“And I died in my boots like a pioneer

 “You have to die, sweetie,” is the bartender’s reply.

 Yeager and the test program occupy nearly the first third of Kaufman’s sprawling, glorious, mess of a film.
-Exhaustive, often brilliant and occasionally exhausting, The Right Stuff is bursting with ideas and details, and Kaufman made the right choice in retaining the test pilots as the cornerstone of the story; Yeager’s historic breaking of the sound barrier gets its cinematic due in an exhilarating bit of filmmaking.
+Exhaustive and occasionally exhausting, The Right Stuff is bursting with ideas and details, and Kaufman made the right choice in retaining the test pilots as the cornerstone of the story; Yeager’s historic breaking of the sound barrier gets its cinematic due in an exhilarating bit of filmmaking.

 Kaufman revisits Yeager and the Edwards AFB crew as The Right Stuff shifts its focus to the seven pilots selected as astronauts for the first manned flights into space: Scott Carpenter (Charles Frank), Gordon Cooper (Dennis Quaid), John Glenn (Ed Harris), Gus “Don’t Call Me Virgil” Grissom (Fred Ward), Wally Schirra (Lance Henriksen), Alan Shepard (Scott Glenn) and Deke Slayton (Scott Paulin).